martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 than 0.5 is slower convergence.
 We believe that while a more adaptive setting of {{{β}{}}}*<sub>cubic</sub>* could result in faster convergence, it will make the analysis of CUBIC much harder.

+Note that CUBIC will continue to reduce *cwnd* in response to congestion events due to ECN-Echo ACKs until it reaches a value of 1 MSS.
+If congestion persists, a sender with a *cwnd* of 1 MSS needs to reduce its sending rate even further.
+It can achieve that by using a retransmission timer with exponential backoff, as described in {{!RFC3168}}.

 ## Fast Convergence